tridentstream/mediaserver/README.rst

 Due to the Alpha status (unstable interfaces between plugins internally) the tests are quite sparse.
 So things broken might not be caught automatically.

-The Alpha status includes the documentation that might be lacking or completely missing regarding certain aspects.
+The Alpha status includes the documentation that might be severely lacking or completely missing regarding certain aspects.

 Requirements